Usbac/tundra/docs/general.md

 `setBase([dir])`

-This will set the base directory to be used.
+Sets the base directory to be used.

 ```js
 view.setBase('views');